voorhoede/datocms-plugin-word-counter/README.md

 > * Always include spaces
 > * Never include spaces

+- **Include HMTL elements (select)**: You can choose if html elements are taken into account in the calculations shown in the plugin.
+The default `Show switch to toggle HTML elements` will show a switch to let the user choose themselves.

+> Options of `Include HTML elements`:
+> * Show switch to HTML elements
+> * Always include HTML elements
+> * Never include HTML elements

 #### **Expose word count**

 With this word counter plugin you can expose the word count results in the API.
 To do this you have to specify a new field in the model where the word counter is implemented.
 The field that is added will automatically be hidden, but will still be exposed in the API.